Ivanka Trump reportedly used private account to send hundreds of emails

 Breaking News Emails

-White House advisor and first daughter Ivanka Trump used a personal email account to send hundreds of messages to government officials last year, according to a report published Monday in the Washington Post.
+White House adviser and first daughter Ivanka Trump used a personal email account to send hundreds of messages to government officials last year, according to a report Monday in The Washington Post.

-A spokesman for Abbe Lowell, Trump's ethics counsel said in a statement Monday evening that she only used a private email account while "transitioning" into government.
+A spokesman for Abbe Lowell, Trump's lawyer and ethics counsel, said in a statement Monday evening that she only used a private email account while "transitioning" into government.

 "Until the White House provided her the same guidance they had to others who started before she did, Ms. Trump sometimes used her private account, almost always for logistics and scheduling concerning her family," the spokesman, Peter Mirijanian, said.